Making a Report

 The Salem State Care and Concern team reviews and responds to incidents or concerning student behavior.
 This can include agitated behavior, references to violence or self-harm, or significant emotional distress.
 It can also include students who need referrals to resources and are facing challenges that impact their wellbeing and student success.

 Faculty and staff can report academic or day-to-day student concerns to retention services through Navigate.
 Observations for Navigate include concerns include academic concerns (class attendance, academic performance, skill gaps); personal issues (living environment, social connections, homesickness) and financial issues.

 Make a referral in Navigate (faculty/staff login required).
 You will receive a notification that your referral was received and addressed.

 Salem State strives to both increase the diversity within our campus community and to create a welcoming environment for all members.
-We will not tolerate acts of bias or hate and pledge to respond in ways that reinforce our values, prioritize education and pursue personal accountability.
+We unequivocally denounce acts of bias or hate and pledge to respond in ways that reinforce our values, prioritize education and pursue personal accountability.
 The university defines a bias incident as any act, conduct or communication that reasonably is understood to demean, degrade, threaten or harass an individual or group based on an actual or perceived characteristic.
 Community members who witness or experience bias are encouraged to notify the university.

 The Student Conduct Code identifies expectations for student behavior both on and off campus.
 If you feel that a student has violated a university policy, you are encouraged to submit a report.